 Your small group may consist of old friends or complete strangers drawn from a number of churches in the area.
-Gather in twos or threes, introduce yourselves and share your answers to the following questions.
-Spend up to five minutes discussing as a group.
+Gather in two's or three's, introduce yourselves one by one and share if you can your answers to the following questions.
+Spend up to five minutes sharing as a group.

-- Why did you come on this course? - · What has drawn you to think about the ministry of chaplaincy at this time? - What hopes and expectations do you have for this course?
+- Why did you come on this course? - What has drawn you to think about the ministry of chaplaincy at this time? - What hopes and expectations do you have for this course?

-Snapshot: Thoughts about Chaplaincy
+Snapshot: thoughts about chaplaincy

 Over the next seven sessions we are going to explore the ministry of chaplaincy.
 By the end of the course we will hopefully have a much clearer picture of who chaplains are, what chaplains do and how the ministry of chaplaincy relates to everything else the Church does.
-Before we unpack chaplaincy further, let's share some of our own thoughts and impressions about chaplaincy.
-In your groups, spend around five minutes answering the following questions.
-It may be helpful, as you discuss, to note down some key words in the spaces below.
+Before we unpack chaplaincy further, let us share some of our own thoughts and impressions about chaplaincy.

+In your groups, spend up to five minutes answering the following questions.
+It may be helpful to note down some of the words that are shared in the space below.

-When you hear the word 'chaplain' what comes to mind?
+• When you hear the word 'chaplain' what comes to mind?

-Who are chaplains?
+• Who are chaplains?

 • What do chaplains do?

-Let us Begin at the Beginning
+§ Let us begin at the beginning

 "In my beginning is my end."

-T. S. Eliot
+T. S Elliot